vmware-tanzu/tanzu-dev-portal/content/springone-tour/2022/chicago/index.md

 </div>
 <div id="change-data-capture" class="talk-modal p-md-5 p-3">
     <div class="h3 text-white">Change Data Capture: A Primer</div>
-    <p>How will Change Data Capture (CDC) help transform your enterprise data architecture?
-What is CDC for?
+    <p>How will change data capture (CDC) help transform your enterprise data architecture?
+What *is* CDC for?
 Is it for
         everyone?
-Let's tackle this and more in this lightning talk.
-This talk will provide a peek into the the nature and intention of this this architectural concept, but also some frameworks that let us take advantage of it now.</p>
+Let's tackle this and more in this Lightning Talk.
+This talk will provide a peek into the nature and intention of this architectural concept, but also some frameworks that let us take advantage of it now.</p>
 </div>
 <div id="k8-native-java" class="talk-modal p-md-5 p-3">
     <div class="h3 text-white">Kubernetes-Native Java</div>